-Unless noted, this endorsement can be earned with 4 credits in a coherent sequence with at least one advanced course.
-Underlined courses are considered advanced courses.
+Unless noted, this endorsement can be earned with 4 credits in a coherent sequence with at least one level 3 or level 4 course.
+Underlined courses are considered level 3 or level 4 CTE courses.
 Please view the FISD Course Catalog for prerequisites and other specifics.